Toddlers & Preschoolers

 Storytimes

 These are the types of storytime offered at the library.
-Times listed are for Fall 2024 storytimes from September 3 to December 14.
+Times listed are for Spring 2025 storytimes from January 4 to April 30.
 Use the calendar to confirm storytimes.

 Baby Storytime Twenty minutes of nursery rhymes, songs, fingerplays and action for infants, birth to 18 months, and their caregivers.
 Followed by a special baby playtime.